onflow/cadence/docs/language.md

         // If the recipient's account has no receiver reference stored in it,
         // or it is not published, abort the transaction.
         //
-        let receiverRef = recipient.storage[&Receiver] ?? panic("Recipient has no receiver")
+        let receiverRef = recipient.published[&Receiver] ?? panic("Recipient has no receiver")

         // Call the provider's transfer function which withdraws 5 tokens
         // from their account and deposits it to the receiver's account